 Handling of Fisetin should only be performed by personnel trained and familiar with the handling of potent active pharmaceutical ingredients.
 Avoid severe irritants to the skin and eyes.

-Related articles on Boxwood Extract/ Fisetin:
+Related articles on Fisetin

 What Are the Applications of Fisetin